trivalik/openvision-development-platform/README.md

 You could compile Open Vision for so many brands/models:
 * Vision-metas: https://github.com/OpenVisionE2/openvision-development-platform/blob/develop/Vision-metas.md

-# How to build an Open Vision image (on native Ubuntu)
+# How to build an Open Vision image (on native Ubuntu Desktop 18.04.x LTS)

 1. Clone openvision-development-platform:
 ```